 - 2 Tablespoons Butter

 The easiest way to do this is with a candy thermometer, though you can test it with other methods.
 Remove pan from the heat and immediately stir in vanilla and butter.
 Stir until butter is completely melted and combined.
-Pour into a generously buttered 8 by 8 dish or smaller if you want thick large caramels.
+Pour into a generously buttered 8 X 8 inch dish or smaller if you want thick large caramels.
 Having your dish properly buttered is important for easy removal of the caramels once set.
 Place in the freezer to harden for 30 minutes.
 Cut into squares or scoop out with a spoon and enjoy!

-Keep left overs in the fridge or freezer.
+Keep leftovers in the fridge or freezer in an airtight container.
 If you are going to take these caramels with you traveling, be sure to keep them cool!
 They will melt in high humidity and hot temperatures and will be hard to eat.